 Depending upon the symptoms and a physical examination, the doctor may suggest one or more diagnostic procedures for ureteric stricture.
 The tests include:

-- Buccal mucosal uretheroplasty: A part of the mucosa is taken from the lining of the mouth from inside and a patch is made in the stricture region.
-It is a minimal invasive procedure.
+- Buccal Mucosal Uretheroplasty: A part of the mucosa is taken from the lining of the mouth from inside and a patch is made in the stricture region.
+It is a minimally invasive procedure.

 - Ureteroureterostomy: In case of short stricture the surgeons remove the stricture segments completely through surgery.

 - Boari Flap: The procedure involves reshaping of the bladder in case the stricture appears in the mid to lower section.